hongyuan-xia/hongyuan-xia.github.io/index.md

 - **B.A. in Economics**, 2016 - 2020, [Peking University](https://english.pku.edu.cn/), China

 ## What's New
-- I will present my paper in NBER SI Innovation Conference in Boston
+- <strong>[July.
+2024]</strong> I will present my paper in NBER SI Innovation Conference in Boston
-- I will present my paper in International Conference on Science of Science and Innovation (ICSSI) in Washington D.C.
+- <strong>[July.
+2024]</strong> I will present my paper in International Conference on Science of Science and Innovation (ICSSI) in Washington D.C.

 {% include_relative _includes/paper.md %}